River Thurne – Candle Dyke to Thurne Mouth

 From Potter Heigham to just below Repps Staithe the banks are lined with holiday bungalows.

 On the right bank 1 ¾ miles below Potter Heigham is Womack Dyke leading to Womack Water and the village of Ludham.
-There are new BA moorings in the dyke on the right bank.
+There are new BA moorings on Womack Dyke on the right bank.
 Ludham and Womack Water is just a few minutes walk from these moorings.

 Hunter’s Yard is on the right –